 Orchids of Tropical America: An Introduction and Guide

-This new book, the first of its kind, introduces experts and novices alike to the beauty and biology of Central and South America's spectacular orchids.
+This new book, the first of its kind, introduces experts and novices to Central and South America's most spectacular orchids.
 The easy-to-use identification system permits quick recognition of more than 120 prominent genera.
 Genus descriptions are written in plain language, avoiding technical jargon, and are packed with stories about the ecology, uses and history of each group.
 Nature reserves from Mexico to Brazil are highlighted, where visitors can enjoy orchids in the wild.
-Whether you travel abroad to see these unique plants, raise them in your home, or merely admire them from afar, this guide offers new insight into the diversity and natural history of orchids
+Whether you travel to see these unique plants, raise them in your home, or admire them from afar, this guide offers new insight into the diversity and history of orchids

 Orchids of Tropical America: Features

-Easy to use identification system quickly allows you to recognize almost any orchid flower
+Easy to use identification system allows rapid recognition of almost any orchid flower

-Written in a clear and engaging style, without obscure botanical terminology
+Clear and engaging language, without obscure botanical terminology

-Invaluable as a field guide for orchid tourists visiting tropical America - from Mexico to Brazil
+Invaluable as a field guide for orchid tourists visiting tropical America - over 100 reserves and parks featured

 Replete with rich accounts of the ecology, medicinal uses and history of each group